-At the present time, we sell only a single product, Protandim[®].
-We developed Protandim[®], a proprietary blend of ingredients that has (through studies on animals and humans) demonstrated the ability to increase the production of superoxide dismutase ("SOD") and catalase ("CAT") in brain, liver, and blood, the primary battlefields for oxidative stress.
-Protandim[®] is designed to induce the human body to produce more of its own catalytic antioxidants, and to decrease the process of lipid peroxidation, an indicator of oxidative stress.
-Each component of Protandim[®] has been selected for its ability to meet these criteria.
-Low, safe doses of each component help prevent unwanted additional effects that might be associated with one or another of the components, none of which have been seen with the formulation.
+At the present time, we sell primarily a single product, Protandim®.
+We developed Protandim®, a proprietary blend of ingredients that has (through studies on animals and humans) demonstrated the ability to increase the production of superoxide dismutase ("SOD") and catalase ("CAT") in brain, liver, and blood, the primary battlefields for oxidative stress.
+Protandim® is designed to induce the human body to produce more of its own catalytic antioxidants, and to decrease the process of lipid peroxidation, an indicator of oxidative stress.
+Each component of Protandim® has been selected for its ability to meet these criteria.
+Low, safe doses of each component help prevent unwanted additional effects that might be associated with one or another of the components, none of which have been seen in the formulation.

-We sell Protandim[®] directly to individuals as well as to retail stores.
-We began significant sales of Protandim[®] in the fourth quarter ended June 30, 2005.
-In June 2005, the Company and Protandim[®] were discussed on a nationally televised news program on ABC's Primetime, which led to a substantial increase in sales.
-Since June 2005, sales of Protandim[®] have declined on a monthly basis as we have not been successful in developing a marketing message that has resonated with the target audience and has had as significant an impact as Primetime.
-Protandim[®] sales totaled \$796,409 and \$1,603,733 for the three and six month periods ended December 31, 2007.
+We sell Protandim® directly to individuals as well as to retail stores.
+Since June 2005, sales of Protandim® have declined on a monthly basis as we have not previously been successful in developing a marketing message that has resonated with the target audience.
+Protandim® sales totaled approximately \$784,000 and \$2,388,000 for the three and nine month periods ended March 31, 2008.

 Our research efforts to date have been focused on investigating various aspects and consequences of the imbalance of oxidants and antioxidants, an abnormality which is a central underlying feature in many disorders.
-We intend to continue our research, development, and documentation of the efficacy of Protandim[®] to provide credibility to the market.
+We intend to continue our research, development, and documentation of the efficacy of Protandim® to provide credibility to the market.
 We also anticipate undertaking research, development, testing, and licensing efforts to be able to introduce additional products in the future, although we cannot offer any assurance that we will be successful in this endeavor.